 3) the model of the target

-For missions already in progress, the first are provided directly by the reference agencies as in the standard Spice Kernel (SK) format.
-In the case of future missions, the development of the SK can be integrated with the definition of possible new scenarios.
+For missions already in progress, the first is provided directly by the reference agencies as in the standard Spice Kernel (SK) format.
+In the case of future missions, the tool can integrate the development of the SK with the definition of possible new scenarios.